 The Montana Historical Society hosts regularly scheduled public programs on a wide variety of topics relating to the Treasure State’s history and culture.
 Most programs take place on Thursday evenings (excluding holidays and a summer break).
 The Friends of the Montana Historical Society sponsor public programs the third Wednesday of each month, September through May (excluding December), and an annual March Lecture Series in celebration of Women’s History Month.
 Every fall the Society holds its annual Montana History Conference.
 Exhibit openings, curator tours, and family programs also enliven the year.

 The Montana Historical Society's Research Center offers a variety of Programs on an ongoing basis.
-A list of topics is posted here.
+Contact them at email@example.com.

 Join Our E-mail Mailing List (coming soon)